Stop motion animation definition

 Upload a video to the tool

-Open Clideo’s Stop Motion Maker and select one of three ways to import your original shooting.
+Open Clideo’s Stop Motion Maker and select one of available ways to import your original shooting.
 First of all, you can just hit the blue pane “Choose file” and pick up a small film from your camera roll or computer folder.

 Turn your shooting into a stop-motion mode